Harland & Wolff: 1950s to 1990s

-Continuing financial problems led to the company's nationalisation, though not as part of British Shipbuilders, in 1977.
-In 1971, the Arrol Gantry complex, within which many ships were built until the early 1960s, was demolished.
+Continuing financial problems led to the company's nationalisation by the interim Shipbuilding Industry (Northern Ireland) Order 1975 (SI 1975/814) and the permanent Shipbuilding Industry (No. 2) (Northern Ireland) Order 1975 (SI 1975/1309).
+It did not become part of British Shipbuilders when other shipbuilders were nationalised in 1977.
 The nationalised company was sold by the British government in 1989 to a management/employee buy-out in partnership with the Norwegian shipping magnate Fred Olsen; this buy-out led to a new company called Harland & Wolff Holdings Plc.
 By this time, the number of people employed by the company had fallen to around 3,000.

 For the next few years, Harland & Wolff specialised in building standard Suezmax oil tankers, and has continued to concentrate on vessels for the offshore oil and gas industry.
 It has made some forays outside this market.

 In the late 1990s, the yard was part of the then British Aerospace team for the Royal Navy's Future Carrier (CVF) programme.
 It was envisaged that the ship would be assembled at the Harland & Wolff dry-dock in Belfast.
 In 1999, BAE merged with Marconi Electronic Systems.
 The new company, BAE Systems Marine, included the former Marconi shipyards on the Clyde and at Barrow-in-Furness thus rendering H&W's involvement surplus to requirements.

 Faced with competitive pressures, Harland & Wolff sought to shift and broaden their portfolio, focusing less on shipbuilding and more on design and structural engineering, as well as ship repair, offshore construction projects and competing for other projects to do with metal engineering and construction.
 This led to Harland & Wolff constructing a series of bridges in Britain and also in the Republic of Ireland, such as the James Joyce Bridge and the restoration of Dublin's Ha'penny Bridge, building on the success of its first foray into the civil engineering sector with the construction of the Foyle Bridge in the 1980s.